lmsalaudeen/bin-file-image-analysis/README.md

     print(f'Non-JPEG data extracted and saved to {"nonJpegData"}')
 ```

 With Non-JPEG data extracted.
-I'd like to see what that looks like as txt.
+I wanted to see what that looks like as txt.

 ``` python
 # A function to convert a binary file to a text file